- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year

 - Supervise, advise, and support the Senior Residents and Vice Chairs in collaboration with HRL professional staff, and through them, Resident Advisors.
 This includes regular meetings and communications to ensure that staff have the information and guidance necessary to meet the programs goals and to ensure that University policies and procedures are uniformly addressed.
 Chair(s) will identify and refer concerns that are too severe or beyond the scope of Resident Staff.

 - Determine the standards for the members of Resident Staff program.
 Regularly assess the impact of the Resident Staff program on the residential experience.
 Promote the recognition of staff members who are going above and beyond.
-Conduct evaluations of staff member performance and lead the Appraisal Board process.
+Conduct evaluations of staff member performance and lead the Accountability Council process.

 - Advise and support all members of Resident Staff and individual residents as needed.

 - Lead and coordinate the committees/processes that are essential to the residential experience.

 - The position begins following acceptance during the spring semester and runs through the summer, ending in May of the following year.
-During the spring semester, responsibilities include onboarding meetings, senior staff training sessions, and all-staff orientation.
-During the summer, responsibilities include designing senior staff training, RA training, and planning for the academic year.
-During the academic year, the time commitment is significant as the Chair(s) supervise a program of approximately 240 Resident Staff members; lead the selection, training, evaluation, and promotion processes; represent the program to University partners; and identify and make recommendations to the Associate Dean of changes to approaches or practices that will better enable the program to meet its mission.
+During the spring semester, responsibilities include onboarding meetings, senior staff training sessions, participating in promotions, observing staff construction, and planning all-staff orientation.
+During the summer, responsibilities include designing senior staff training, RA training, RLE Day, and planning for the academic year.
+During the academic year, the time commitment is significant as the Chair(s) supervise a program of approximately 280 Resident Staff members; lead the selection, training, evaluation, and promotion processes; represent the program to University partners; and identify and make recommendations to the Assistant Dean of changes to approaches or practices that will better enable the program to meet its mission.